© Crown copyright 2018

 - pay the full liability arising from sales in the UK

-If you continue to fail to meet your VAT requirements, we’ll contact the online marketplace(s) through which you’re trading.
-We’ll put the marketplace on notice that it may be held jointly and severally liable for VAT in respect of any sales you make through it from a specified date.
+There may also be other requirements that you need to meet.
+If you still don’t meet them we’ll contact all the online marketplaces that you’re trading on to inform them that they may be held jointly and severally liable for VAT for any sales you make on them from a specified date.

-Once we’ve put the marketplace on notice, it will make whatever commercial decisions it considers necessary to protect itself from being pursued by us for your VAT debts.
-This may include withdrawing permission for you to sell through its website.
+The marketplace will then decide what it thinks is necessary to protect itself from being pursued by us for your VAT debts.
+This may include withdrawing permission for you to sell on its website.